whitneyburton/portfolios/students/1603/marcella-wigg/20160428-marcella-wigg-m1.md

 * Get code working first, and then work on refactoring.
 It looks like you spent more time refactoring working things instead of making new things work
 * Concepts are coming together, but you're missing out on completion

-### 1. Functional Expectations
+1. Functional Expectations: 1

-* 1: Application is missing more than one base expectation

-### 2. Test-Driven Development
+2. Test-Driven Development: 3

-* 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality

-### 3. Encapsulation / Breaking Logic into Components
+3. Encapsulation / Breaking Logic into Components: 3

-* 3: Application effectively breaks logical components apart but breaks the principle of SRP

-### 4. Fundamental Ruby & Style
+4. Fundamental Ruby & Style: 3

-* 3:  Application shows strong effort towards organization, content, and refactoring

-### 5. Looping *or* Recursion
+5. Looping *or* Recursion: 3

-* 3: Application makes effective use of loop/recursion techniques

 #### Sorting Suite